 This subsection describes the typical process for adjusting F and G factors due to a variation in product design.
 Note that R (as determined by the slope and intercept terms in the factor table) would not be adjusted.

 a.
-Select a contract design among those described in Section 6.C.4 that is similar to the product being valued.
-Execute cash-flow projections using the documented assumptions (see table of Liability Modeling Assumptions & Product Characteristics in Section 6.E.1 and table of Asset-Based Fund Charges in Section 6.E.2) and the prepackaged scenarios for a set of representative cells (combinations of attained age, contract duration, asset class, AV/GMDB ratio and asset-based charges).
-These cells should correspond to nodes in the table of pre-calculated factors.
+Select a contract design among those described in Section 7.C.4 that is similar to the product being valued.
+Execute cash-flow projections using the documented assumptions (see table of Liability Modeling Assumptions & Product Characteristics in Section 7.E.1 and table of Asset-Based Fund Charges in Section 7.E.2) and the scenarios from the prescribed generator for a set of representative cells (combinations of attained age, contract duration, asset class, AV/GMDB ratio and asset-based charges).
+These cells should correspond to nodes in the table of precalculated factors.
 Rank (order) the sample distribution of results for the present value of net cost.
 Determine those scenarios that comprise CTE (65).

 Guidance Note: Present value of net cost = PV [guaranteed benefit claims in excess of account value] – PV [margin offset].
 The discounting includes cash flows in all future years (i.e., to the earlier of contract maturity and the end of the horizon).